hakangndz/pig-game/README.md

 It's a dice-rolling game.
 There are two players.
 The users roll the dice until it shows 0.
-When it comes 0, all score is deleted.
+When it comes 0, all score is deleted and the turn switched to the other user.